redguava/cliniko-api/sections/treatment_note_templates.md

 Filtering Treatment Note Templates
 ----------------

-For any route that returns a set of treatment note teamplates, you can filter them by:
+For any route that returns a set of treatment note templates, you can filter them by:
 * ```created_at``` (DateTime)
 * ```id``` (Integer)
 * ```updated_at``` (DateTime)